🇬🇧 UK GUIDE · UPDATED

 $13.48/mo

 LOW.MS leads our rankings because they deliver the highest-specification hardware — AMD Ryzen 9 9950X processors paired with DDR5 RAM — at a price that genuinely competes with providers running three-year-old DDR4 hardware.
-For games where single-core CPU speed determines server performance (Minecraft chunk generation, Valheim terrain simulation, ARK creature AI, Hytale world generation), the 9950X + DDR5 combination provides a measurable advantage over older platforms.
+For games where single-core CPU speed determines server performance, such as Minecraft chunk generation, Valheim terrain simulation, ARK creature AI and Factorio’s UPS, the 9950X + DDR5 combination provides a measurable advantage over older platforms.
+Furthermore, a confirmed London UK data centre gives British players sub-20ms latency across all 100+ supported games.

-In selected locations, LOW.MS has deployed Corero SmartWall technology — inline hardware DDoS mitigation that absorbs attacks in under one second with zero latency impact on clean traffic.
-Combined with a 5-day money-back guarantee, 100+ supported games and a 4.8-star Trustpilot rating, the overall package is difficult to beat at this price point.
+Corero SmartWall inline DDoS protection — available in selected locations including London — absorbs attacks in under one second with zero latency impact on clean traffic.
+Combined with a 5-day money-back guarantee and 4.8★ Trustpilot rating, the overall package is consequently difficult to beat at this price point.
+Whether you’re running a Minecraft server, a Rust server or a Valheim server, LOW.MS’s hardware handles the single-threaded workloads these games demand.

 Pros